Academy Trusts: Related Party Transactions

-In this supporting article, we summarise the importance of disclosing truthfully and accurately, what comprises the disclosure requirements, and answer key questions raised by the business managers.
+In this article, we summarise the importance of disclosing related party transactions (RPTs) accurately, the disclosure requirements, and answer key questions frequently raised by school business professionals and trustees.

 Why are auditors concerned with related party disclosure?